 The Major in Spanish for International Service (SIS) is a pre-professional career-oriented program designed for service in government, private agencies, or business in Spanish-language and culture related fields.
 In addition to providing a solid background in the cultural history of Latin America, Spain, and the Hispanic and Latino communities in the United States, the major emphasizes the development of practical skills to prepare students for careers in a wide range of professions in international service.
 Students combine their course work in the Spanish program with elective courses offered by other related programs at Catholic University.
-They also add a practical immersion experience through study in a Spanish-speaking country.
+They also add a practical immersion experience by studying in a Spanish-speaking country, and completing an internship.
 Students are encouraged to supplement their studies with courses dealing with the Spanish-speaking world in areas such as Anthropology, Art, Drama, History, Media Studies, Philosophy, Politics, Psychology, Sociology, and Theology and Religious Studies.

 Students interested in the major in Hispanic Studies Studies should contact the academic advisor, Dr. Charmaine McMahon to devise a study plan.

 - 3 intermediate and advanced language courses:

 SPAN104 or 111, 203 or 210, 204 or 211 (203 and 204 can be taken out of sequence)

 SPAN 300, 301, 302 (can be taken out of sequence)

 SPAN 303: Spanish for the Professions

 - 1 internship: MLL 495